noejon/react-conf-au-2020/day-2.md

 Integration test make sure the code works as expected Unit tests make sure the dev works as expected

-For front-ent projects,  see Kent C Dodds' pyramid
+For front-ent projects,  see [Kent C Dodds' 4 types of test](https://testingjavascript.com/)

 Unit testing is not the most important part of front end app testing